KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 * Empower rich on-page interactions- accomplished with alpine.js
 * Be fast

+Developer Experience boost
+* Both frameworks can use HTML attributes to control behavior (this creates locality- see Carlton Gibson's talk)
+* Locality
+* Remove your JS build system
+* Write mostly Python and HTML (fewer languages to deal with)
+* Easier maintenance
+* Faster iteration cycles

+While both of these frameworks have JavaScript interfaces, they are optimized to use HTML attributes.
+Instead of working with JavaScript and making it compile, with HTMX and Alpine, you can define the behavior in your HTML file.
+You can potentially remove the JavaScript build system.

+These two frameworks, along with Tailwind CSS have brought the joy of web dev back to his life.
+He hadn't realized how much it had faded over time.

+Chris referred to a talk by David Guillot at DjangoCon Europe.
+David described his company's transition from React to HTMX.

+There were no negative tradeoffs.
+There were positive tradeoffs.

+By removing React, you can make use of the native browser, which creates many new possibilities such as the capability of rendering large docs.

+Website performance was also a big win.
+Django/React interactivity took up to six seconds to render.
+The Django/HTMX version took up to 2.

+Chris then wanted to focus on the "Be fast" component of elevated experience, which he said could trump the rest.

+SPAs using React and other JavaScript frameworks have a hidden cost- time to boot up.

+While working the HTTP Archive, an archive of as much of the web as possible, Tim Kadlec found that half of all websites built with React took over ten seconds to render on a mobile device.
+10% of sites build with React took over 25 seconds to load on mobile, which can lead to significant user experience issues.

+Chris went back to the production app and demonstrated that the JavaScript prep took so much phone resource that it caused the text input to lag.
+The eggs search was deleted and the app then attempted to find 360,000 items and summarize them on the page instead.
+The user would then have to research, taking over a minute and a half.

+In the demo app, the transaction happens very quickly, before the app has finished loading.
+As soo as the search bar appears, it is able to be used for a search.
+Critical elements are delivered as quickly as possible, and the user is not prevented from accomplishing their goal.

+Chris wants Python developers to be able to do this.

+With traditional web apps, Python will
+* Gather all the data pieces
+* Grab the templates
+* Render and stick together the whole template in memory
+* Send it down the pipe

+This is ok, but can hurt user experience.

+Chris created a recommendation engine and engineered it to take up to five seconds to load recommendations on the homepage.
+Currently, we won't see anything on the page until all of the template is complete.

+Chris proposes that when the request comes in, we start sending the template as soon as we can and continue sending pieces of it as they become available, until it's done.
+This can be done using streaming HTML technology that has been around since 1997.
+Every browser is already optimized to use it.

+If the CSS container element does not have four items, the page will render the CSS skeleton elements shaped like the eventual content.
+This will prevent the page from jumping around as it renders.
+Each recommendation will be sent when it is ready.
+Meanwhile, the user can react with the site.

 He called this a ridiculous example and acknowledged that all sorts of things outside of our control can slow things down, but said it's a great pattern.